Ram81/ram81.github.io/index.md

 # Bio

 I am a second year MS student in the department of Computer Science at [Georgia Tech](https://www.gatech.edu/) advised by [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/) and [Abhishek Das](https://abhishekdas.com/).
+I also closely collaborate with [Erik Wijmans](https://wijmans.xyz/) and [Eric Undersander](https://www.linkedin.com/in/ericu/).

 Broadly, I am interested at the intersection of Computer Vision, Robotics and Reinforcement Learning.
 My long-term research goal is to develop robots that exhibit intelligent behavior to accomplish goals in diverse real-world environments.
 Towards this goal, my current research focuses on leveraging large-scale human demonstrations to learn complex navigation and interaction skills.